 This one-year course will run from September to June, with students taking a midterm exam in January and a final exam in June.
 This course is designed to help students prepare for college math placement exams including SAT prep.
 Topics to be covered include Integers, Rational/Irrational Numbers, Properties of Real Numbers, Basic and Advanced Algebra, Problem Solving, and some Precalculus topics.
-This is an elective course that can be used as a 3rd math credit.

-Precalculus - 0318
+Precalculus (College Credit Available) Full Year - 1 Credit Course# 0318 Grade 11-12

-Grade 11-12